 In the third replacement object, the length of the region specified by the deletedRegion property is zero, so the region represents an insertion point.
 The 7 bytes specified by the insertedContent.binary property are inserted at offset 312 with respect to the unmodified file.

-A replacement object can represent either a textual replacement or a binary replacement, depending on whether the deletedRegion property (§3.40.3) specifies a text region (§3.22.2) or a binary region (§3.22.3).
+A replacement object can represent either a textual replacement or a binary replacement, depending on whether insertedContent (§3.40.4) specifies a text property (§3.2.2) or a binary property (§3.2.3).

 EXAMPLE 2: In this example, the replacements property specifies a replacement in a text file.